stewpend0us/csim2/README.md

 There is no direct connection between the outputs and inputs.
 This compromise is made to drastically simplify composing blocks together (I'll talk about why this works more in the section on composing blocks).
+Typically *real* systems don't have a direct connection between inputs and outputs anyway so this isn't a huge sacrafice.
+When a system does have a direct feedthrough relationship it can usually be handled by making the connection by wrapping the block in a `blockSystem`.

-## solvers `solvers.c`
+## solvers
-Solvers only ever deal with an individual block (although the block may be composed of several other blocks).
+Solvers only ever deal with a single block (although the block may be composed of several other blocks by using a `blockSystem`).
 Their job is to integrate the state derivative and produce the next state.
 This is what the block and solver look like:

                  _______
                 |       |